umaichanuwu/AnimeLinks/README.md

 ---

 # Notes
-- extracting takes a lot of time, so i won't always post content in here unless requested, you can join the [discord](https://discord.gg/fzRdtVh) to ask for something
+- extracting takes a lot of time, so I won't always post content here unless requested, you can join the [discord](https://discord.gg/fzRdtVh) to ask for something
-- github doesn't allow files bigger than 50mb so cutscenes are compressed in splitted zip files, you have a .zip file and .z01 .z02 etc for parts.
-Just open the .zip one with all of the parts in the same folder and it will work
+- github doesn't allow files bigger than 50mb so cutscenes are compressed in split zip files, you have a .zip file and .z01 .z02, etc for parts.
+Just open the .zip one with all of the others parts in the same folder and it will work
-- for any extracted content, if full is specified then it's full data at that point in game, if it's patch then it's only data inside the update file.
-Keep in mind update patches don't necessarly
+- for any extracted content, if full is specified then it's full data at that point in the game, if it's patch it's only data inside the update file.
+Keep in mind update patches don't necessarily contains new stuff, they may contains changed files or files that didn't even changed

 ---